-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 3, 2017
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 2, 2018

-NOTICE IS HEREBY GIVEN that the 2017 annual meeting of stockholders ("Annual Meeting") of AG Mortgage Investment Trust, Inc., a Maryland corporation (the "Company"), will be held at the offices of Angelo, Gordon & Co., L.P., located at 245 Park Avenue, 25th Floor, New York, New York 10167, on Wednesday, May 3, 2017 at 10:00 a.m., Eastern Time, for the purposes set forth below:
+NOTICE IS HEREBY GIVEN that the 2018 annual meeting of stockholders ("Annual Meeting") of AG Mortgage Investment Trust, Inc., a Maryland corporation (the "Company"), will be held at the offices of Angelo, Gordon & Co., L.P., located at 245 Park Avenue, 25th Floor, New York, New York 10167, on Wednesday, May 2, 2018 at 10:00 a.m., Eastern Time, for the purposes set forth below:

-- 1. election of the board of directors, with each director serving a one-year term and until his successor is elected and qualified; - 2. ratification of the appointment of Pricewaterhouse Coopers LLP as our independent registered public accounting firm for the year ending December 31, 2017; - 3. approval, on an advisory basis, of our executive compensation; and - 4. approval of an amendment to our charter removing the provision giving the board of directors the exclusive power to adopt, alter or repeal any Bylaws of the Company;
+- 1. election of the board of directors, with each director serving a one-year term and until his or her successor is elected and qualified; - 2. ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2018; - 3. approval, on an advisory basis, of our executive compensation; and - 4. recommendation, on an advisory basis, of the frequency of future advisory votes on our executive compensation.